 How does the modern cloud affect internal stakeholders?

-Wardley Mapping guides us towards our users and their needs.
+Wardley Mapping guides us toward our users and their needs.
 Having those conversations and distilling that down helps us with our thinking.
 And to articulate the benefits.
 What are the good approaches for ‘time to value’?
 And to realise the potential of modern cloud ecosystems.
 It’s been useful to talk and clarify the mental model of what the cloud is and what it can be.
 And what benefits teams and organisations following this path can get out of it.
 This has been democratised globally.
 If you pursue this properly, you can compete with anybody in the world.

 The value proposition

-When we started talking about the cloud we thought about building ephemeral event driven architecture.
+When we started talking about the cloud we thought about building ephemeral event-driven architecture.
 But our CEO was thinking, can you be faster and cheaper?
 It became a value proposition.
 Remembering some of those things is important!
 You need to keep that commercial lens as you design applications and processes.
 And as you build up teams.
 One thing that is interesting (we’ve been talking about it for a long time) is the term ‘serverless’.
 We have done a lot of work on the concept of serverless first.
 And I think it’s a strong strategy.
 It’s very powerful.
 But the serverless term itself is problematic.
 One of the reasons why we use the term modern cloud is because Serverless has turned into a type of religious war.
 When people hear the word Serverless, they think of Lambda.
 But it’s much more than that.

 Serverless coming to a close